wp-plugins/auto-hide-admin-bar/readme.txt

 How do we make screenshots of things that are hidden? :)

 == Changelog ==

+= 0.8 =
+* Some CSS changes due to larger Toolbar in WordPress 3.8
+* Added option for hiding/showing the Toolbar on small screens
+* Added support for Twenty Fourteen.
+Need to think of a solid way to support themes with fixed headers/navigation.
+Tips are welcome.

 = 0.7 =
 * Removed external jQuery library.